enigma-yang/yDB/README.md

-###yDB: high performance and scalable in-memory database based on RTM
+###yDB: high-performance and scalable in-memory database based on RTM
 Team memeber: Zhiyuan Yang, Zhizhou Yang

 ###SUMMARY
-We are going to use Intel RTM to implement a prototype of in-memory database that is high performance and scalable on multicore machine.
+We are going to use Intel RTM to implement a prototype of in-memory database that is high-performance and scalable on multicore machine.

 ###BACKGROUND